andygibson/datafactory/README.md

     }

 Here we calculate an order date, and create a delivery date that is at least 4 days out but no more than 10, and then we created an actual delivery date that is between 2 days prior and 3 days after the expected delivery date.
 Notice how we cherry picked the dates, the estimated delivery date is at least 4 days out from the order date, and the actual delivery date will only be at most 2 days prior to the estimated date.
 This means the actual delivery date is always at least 2 days out from the order date and we won’t get a delivery date value that is before the item was ordered.
-This code produces the following values :
+This code produces the following values:

     Ordered on 04/29/2005 deliver by = 05/06/2005 delivered on 05/06/2005